 MED: Talent pours milk solution into funnel.

-If the filter paper gets clogged, mix with a stirring rod to help the solution flow through.
+If the filter paper gets clogged, mix with a spatula to help the solution flow through.
 If this does not improve the filtration, change the filter paper.

-CU: Talent stirs filtering solution with stirring rod
+CU: Talent stirs filtering solution with a spatula

 MED: Talent removes clogged filter paper